mario-campos/mario-campos.github.io/content/software/xget.md

 The URI format is `irc://HOSTNAME[:PORT]/[#]CHANNEL[,[#]CHANNEL...]`.
 If the port number is not specified, the port number TCP/6667 will be used.
 The URI may contain one or more IRC channels&mdash;optionally prefixed with an octothorpe (`#`)&mdash;each of which will be joined.

+## Flags

+* `-A`, `--no-acknowledge`
-The `-A`, `--no-acknowledge` option may be used to suppress xget from returning file offsets as acknowledgements.
+  * This flag may be used to suppress xget from returning file offsets as acknowledgements.
 Although it is DCC protocol to send these acknowledgements, many DCC senders don't require them&mdash;some will even abort the DCC transfer if too many acknowledgements are sent.

+* `-O`, `--output-document`
-The `-O`, `--output-document` option may be used to create the file with a given name, instead of the name provided by the DCC sender.
+  * This flag may be used to create the file with a given name, instead of the name provided by the DCC sender.
 This option requires one argument: the new name and/or path of the file to be downloaded.

 ### Examples